 If you're interested in shopping, the central area has heaps of nice, quirky little shops.
 A couple of unique Spanish brands are Custo Barcelona and Desigual, both of which have several outlets in the city centre and surrounds.

-Have a great trip!! almost 6 years ago
+Have a great trip!! about 6 years ago

 Apartments are they way to go for accommodations; often cheaper than hotels with more space and a sense of "living" there.
 Two recommendations: http://www.passeigdegracia115.com/